Choosing the right data centre for your hybrid IT strategy

 Many countries have local and international standard compliance laws with regards to the storage of sensitive personal information, which particularly affects companies in the financial services sector.
 These laws prevent data of this nature from being stored on the cloud, but a local data center in the company's country of operations can acquire the necessary certifications for local compliance and for ease of integration with international infrastructure.

 Disaster recovery capacity

-The right data centre partner should have a comprehensive disaster recovery plan to ensure business continuity in the event of any disasters, including but not limited to data recovery and alternative workspaces.
-In a similar vein, splitting data assets between the cloud and the data centre ensures that not all access is lost if the cloud or the connections to the cloud experience downtime.
+The right data center partner should have a comprehensive disaster recovery plan to ensure business continuity in the event of any disasters, including but not limited to data recovery and alternative workspaces.
+In a similar vein, splitting data assets between the cloud and the data center ensures that not all access is lost if the cloud or the connections to the cloud experience downtime.

-A leading provider of data centre and managed services in the ASEAN region, AIMS Data Centre in Malaysia is no stranger to the cloud or hybrid IT infrastructure.
+A leading provider of data center and managed services in the ASEAN region, AIMS Data Center in Malaysia is no stranger to the cloud or hybrid IT infrastructure.

 In AIMS' efforts to support the transition of its customers and partners to the hybrid model, it expanded its infrastructure capacity, established strategic partnerships with hyperscale cloud service providers and tailored its consulting services accordingly.

 For instance, AIMS is the only provider to have a Direct Connect Point of Presence in Malaysia for Amazon Web Services (AWS).